nayeemmz/cmsc426Spring2021/hw3.md

 <a name='pro'></a>
 ### Problem Statement

+Please read the [tutorial](https://nayeemmz.github.io/cmsc426fall2019/colorseg/) before moving on to the assignment.

 1. Prepare the data: Extract the regions of the ball from each of the training images.
 For example, you can use the [*roipoly*](https://github.com/jdoepfert/roipoly.py) function to do so.
 Please note that since it is a Python script you would have to extract these features outside of the Jupyter notebook.
 The image pixels obtained this way are the data that you will use to train your color model.
 2. Model the "orange" ball using a [Single Gaussian](https://nayeemmz.github.io/cmsc426fall2019/colorseg/#gaussian).
 You may use the Python code from previous homework.
 [20 points]
 3. Model the "orange" ball using a [Gaussian Mixture Model](https://nayeemmz.github.io/cmsc426fall2019/colorseg/#gmm).
 Here you need to experiment with the parameters yourself.
 You may use the Python code from the previous homework.
 [30 points]